Owari to Hajimari no Miles is a manga by Mohiro Kitoh.

 - Gratuitous Latin: Each chapter has a Latin subtitle.

-- Military Moe: The characters aren't actually in the military, but the heavy emphasis on military vehicles (such as the Kawanishi N1K "Rex" fighter plane the protagonists use to get around) puts it firmly in this genre.
+- Military Moe: The characters aren't actually in the military, but the heavy emphasis on military vehicles (such as the Kawanishi N1K "Rex" fighter plane the protagonists use to get around) and cute girls puts it firmly in this genre.